 Editor’s Note: The reference architecture for LIPA and SIPTO for local network is under study in TR 23.829, so the inclusion in this reference architecture is FFS.

-5.1.2 Architecture for building block I
+5.1.2 Architecture for building block I BBF interworking via WLAN access connection

 The Figure 5.1.2.-1, 5.1.2-2 and 5.1.2-3 show the reference architecture for the non-roaming scenario and with the traffic routed to the mobile core network.
 The figure 5.1.2-4.
 5.1.2-5 and 5.1.2-6 show the reference architecture for the roaming scenario with the traffic routed to the home network.
 The figure 5.1.2-7, 5.1.2-8 and 5.1.2-9 show the reference architecture for the roaming scenario with the local breakout in Visited PLMN.